3D Rendering Your In-House GPS

 ESPC3D_API: "http://<ip>:<port>/api"

-Set ESPC3D_PORT for the port to run the app on, and ESPC3D_API for the full URL for the ESPresense-companion API.
+for the full URL for the ESPresense-companion API.
 If you’re running that in Docker, it’ll be on port 8267.
 I don’t run it as an HA addon so can’t speak to connecting to that.

-Extract the repo and run npm install, set the environment variables and then npm start.
+, set the environment variables and then npm start

 Docker